onevcat/Kingfisher/README.md

 Kingfisher is now supporting Swift 2.2.
 If you need to use Kingfisher in Swift 2.1, you need to pin the version to 2.1.0.

+### Swift 3

+Kingfisher is now supporting Swift 3 in the [swift3](https://github.com/onevcat/Kingfisher/tree/swift3) branch.
+It is now under development and not be official released yet.
+You could specify to that branch if you are working in a Swift 3 project.
+However, please reconsider if you want to use it in a releasing orientation product, since more breaking change would be applied later.

 ## Installation